Inspired by practice, backed by research

 A qualitative analysis of the intervention processes revealed a critical insight: the most significant and rapid progress consistently occurred after a team had successfully identified and confronted its "core issue", the central, underlying obstacle to its effectiveness.
 Once this fundamental reality was acknowledged, the subsequent facilitation of change and development proceeded at an accelerated pace.
 This observation led to a new research question: How can a methodology be developed to systematically and efficiently guide teams and coaches to identify this core issue, thereby accelerating meaningful and lasting transformation?

-Item generation based on practice and research
+Question generation based on practice and research

 Generation of candidate items for the TeamHive 360 comprised an inductive phase based on practitioner experience and theoretical foundations, and a deductive phase driven by researchers at the University of Newcastle.